Chelsea

 American soprano Chelsea Lehnea is known for her powerful artistry, fearless personality, and unique sense of style.
 Critics have praised her “mercurial colored, highly responsive instrument that flew seamlessly through its registers” (The NY Times), “Her use of chest voice gave Paolina a powerful punch” (Operawire), “The soprano is a no-holds-barred singing actress” (Seen and Heard International), and her “ferociously brilliant vocal and dramatic ability that more than matched her eye-catching physicality” (Vero News).

-This season she will star in two new St. Pete Opera productions.
-She will be singing Liù in Turandot and make her highly anticipated role debut of the title character in Lucia di Lammermoor.
-She will also appear as a soloist for Vero Beach Opera’s Best of Broadway & Opera in Concert.
-Last season, Lehnea triumphed in her New York City role debut as Paolina in Poliuto with Teatro Nuovo.
+In the 2023-2024 season, she triumphed at St Pete Opera in the role of Liù in Turandot and the title role in Lucia di Lammermoor as well as appear as a soloist for Vero Beach Opera’s Best of Broadway & Opera in Concert.
+Last season, Lehnea made her highly anticipated New York City debut as Paolina in Poliuto with Teatro Nuovo.
 She made her debut with her hometown opera company, the Chattanooga Symphony and Orchestra, as a soloist for their Opera Extravaganza conducted by Pierre Vallet.
-She was a featured soloist for the Year End Gala of the Dream Orchestra of Los Angeles conducted by Daniel Suk and took Second Place at the Rising Stars Competition at Vero Beach Opera.
+She was a featured soloist for the Year End Gala of the Dream Orchestra of Los Angeles and took Second Place at the Rising Stars Competition at Vero Beach Opera.
 In the 2021-2022 season, she debuted with Pacific Opera Project as Clorinda in La Cenerentola and performed as a featured soloist at the Northside Methodist Church of Atlanta captivating audiences in Handel’s Messiah and Mendelssohn’s Hymn of Praise.
 Notably, she received critical acclaim for her “excellent, sweet voiced Pamina” (The Berkeley Daily Planet) in Die Zauberflöte with the Merola Opera Program.
 In the 2019-2020 season, she performed the role of Gilda in Rigoletto with Bel Cantanti Opera followed by notable performances as Musetta in La bohème with Gulfshore Opera.

 Lehnea’s ascent in the opera world began with her participation in the Santa Fe Opera’s Apprentice Singer Program in 2016, which paved the way for her Washington National Opera debut as Sister Catherine in Dead Man Walking.
-In the subsequent season, she was a Studio Artist at Sarasota Opera where she performed Frasquita in Carmen and covered Adalgisa in Norma.
-Noteworthy milestones include her Masterclass performance of the mad scene of Lucia di Lammermoor under the auspices of the Metropolitan Opera Guild, her performances with St. Pete Opera as Donna Anna in Don Giovanni, being the soprano soloist for Der Messias with the Virginia Consort Choir and Orchestra, and debuting as Euridice in Orfeo ed Euridice with Bel Cantanti Opera.
+Noteworthy milestones include her Masterclass performance of the mad scene of Lucia di Lammermoor under the auspices of the Metropolitan Opera Guild, her performances with St. Pete Opera as Donna Anna in Don Giovanni, being the soprano soloist for Der Messias with the Virginia Consort Choir and Orchestra, and debuting as Euridice in Orfeo ed Euridicewith Bel Cantanti Opera.
 Her association with the Merola Opera Program in 2019 added another dimension to her journey.
 Here she took part in the world premiere of Jake Heggie’s If I Were You as Woman at the Bar, while also presenting scenes as the title role in Lucia di Lammermoor and as Elisabetta in Maria Stuarda.

-Under the tutelage of mentors soprano Carmen Balthrop, Doug Han, and Hausofshmizzay, Lehnea’s musical journey continues to evolve.
 Originally from Chattanooga, Tennessee, she imparts her passion and expertise by teaching voice and piano lessons online.
+Sign up at the bottom of the page to secure your spot in the Lehnea studio.
 Beyond the stage, she finds solace in nature, experiments with vegan culinary arts, and finds joy in the cuddles of her cat, Shiley.

 Press Quotes